colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 layout: post
 title: How To Frame The World
 date: 2020-02-16 22:00 -0400
-description: >-
-  - We argue with each other so much.
-But why?
+description: "- We argue with each other so much.
+But why?"
 keywords:
 - life
 - philosophy
 - science
 - categorization

 ---
 THIS IS A WIP DRAFT AND IS NOWHERE NEAR FINISHED.

 tldr: our representations suck, but we're working on making them better and I'm optimistic.